 - Variations: use whatever protein you would like and you could add peppers, onions, and tomatoes as well.

-Remember, these dinners for picky eaters are great first steps.
-Keep using the principles in this post and in my picky eater guide to make lasting progress.
+Remember, these dinner ideas for picky eaters are great first steps.
+Keep using the principles in this post and in the picky eater guide to make lasting progress.
 I promise you can do it!
-This is how I reversed picky eating in all six of my own children so I know where you are and what you are feeling.
+This is how I reversed picky eating in two of my own children so I know where you are and what you are feeling.
 You’ve got this!

 Are You Part of the Squad?

-Our PRIVATE Facebook group is for anyone who is DONE with the stress and frustration with all aspects of getting dinner on the table every night!
-We got you covered for everything: planning, shopping, meal prep, cooking, and clean-up!
+Our PRIVATE Facebook group is for anyone who is DONE with the stress of getting dinner on the table every night!
+We’ve got everything covered: planning, shopping, meal prep, cooking, and clean-up!
 Click here to join for free!